singaround/songbook/songs/Roll-Alabama,-Roll.md

   - song
 date: 2019-03-07T08:05:12.000Z
 description: >-
+  We've chosen to de-publish this because we weren't comfortable celebrating a Confederate ship.

   CSS Alabama was built in secrecy in 1862 by British shipbuilders John Laird Sons and Company at their shipyards at Birkenhead.
 Under British neutrality law during the American Civil War, it was possible to build a ship designed as